 Incomplete applications will not be considered.

 Please read our FAQ before applying.
-Applications to the 2020 Margins fellowship will be accepted until 11:59 p.m.
-EST on Thursday, September 12, 2019 (extended from September 9).
+Applications to the 2021 Margins fellowship will be accepted until 11:59 p.m.
+EST on Monday, September 7, 2020.
 There is no submission fee to apply to the Margins fellowship.

 Applicants are reviewed by a selection panel composed of AAWW staff, fellowship alumni, and distinguished writers.
 The panel chooses ten finalists to interview, and from those four fellows are chosen.